How highways services are funded

 East Sussex Highways is funded by two main sources:

-Revenue funding comes from your Council tax, business rates and Government grants
+- Revenue funding: From your Council tax, business rates and Government grants

-We use revenue funding for any safety issue such as:
+We use revenue funding for safety issues such as blocked drains, potholes and missing road lines.

-Capital investment is the money borrowed by the Council or from government grant to invest in the road network.
-This form of funding can only be spent on assets to replace worn out elements to return them to new condition such as renewing the surface of the carriageway and replacing parts of highway infrastructure.
+We use capital funding on improving assets such as renewing the carriageway surface and replacing parts of highway infrastructure.
 This money cannot be used to fill potholes but can be used to prevent potholes by resurfacing for example.

 Facts and Figures